 Our Nurses are fully trained on how to provide counselling, advice and support to our families.
 This can be provided in various different ways.
 The families can turn to our staff with any worries or concerns they may be having, in a safe and private environment.
-We always encourage this as sometimes talking about these issues and knowing that someone is listening can help, especially through difficult times.
+We always encourage this as sometimes talking about these issues alone and knowing that someone is listening can help to deal with them, especially through difficult times.
 As well as this, our Nurses are available on the other end of the phone 24 hours a day to provide advice if it is needed or generally to just be a reassuring voice.
 We know from experience that this has been a huge comfort to our families and something we are proud to be able to provide.